 $ php -i | grep -i extension_dir

 And modify the php.ini file.
-You can find it by
+You can find it in root directory.

 Add the config at the file end